theQRL/docs.theqrl.org/_docs/wallet/basics.md

 ### Sending Tokens

 Using the web wallet we can send tokens to another QRL address.
 From the "Send and Receive" screen, select the drop down to the right of the "Amount" field.

 ![QRL Token Success](/assets/wallet/web/tokenSendDropdown.png)

-Enter the details to send the tokens, and select "Confirm" to send the tokens.
+Enter the details to send the tokens, and select "Confirm".
 Progress through the following screens and wait for the confirmation.

 ![QRL Token Success](/assets/wallet/web/tokenSend-sm.png)